 If for example, a Husband and Wife had a short term relationship and during this time, the Husband did not work and the Wife worked full time.
 The Husband was pursuing a higher educational degree and the Wife paid his way through school and living expenses during this time.
 Once Husband obtained the degree, he decided to end the marriage and ask for a divorce.
 In this situation, the Wife could ask for a type of alimony called reimbursement alimony.
 The point of reimbursement alimony is to reimburse a spouse for a contributions made throughout the marriage.
 In this example, the cost of the degree in obtaining it would be the amount of alimony that Husband would need to pay to Wife.

 Let’s take another example.
 A Husband and Wife had a marriage lasting 15 years.
 During this time, Wife worked but not full time and was mainly tasked with being a stay-at-home mother.
 Husband is a doctor and works outside of the home.
-A year before Husband files for divorce, he voluntarily quits his job because he claims the stress was too great.
+A year before Husband files for divorce or legal separation in Massachusetts, he voluntarily quits his job because he claims the stress was too great.
 The parties live off savings for a year and Wife agrees thinking that this is simply a short vacation and not knowing that Husband intended to file for divorce.
 Shortly before filing for divorce, Husband gets a job that pays 1/4 of his old salary.
 In the divorce, Husband wants to pay lower amounts of child support and alimony because he claims based on his current salary, he should pay the guidelines amount.

 In the above situation, because Husband intentionally depressed his income from his earning potential, the value of his degree is his ability to generate a higher income.
 A court can set aside his 1/4 salary amount and instead attribute the full income he was making as a doctor, even though he no longer has that job.
 That is because he has the ability to earn that much, but he simply chose not to and therefore his family shouldn’t have to pay the price for it.